 While possible, generating a report in Excel is not always the easiest.
 The filtering can be cumbersome and writing formulas to produce the information you want is not the best use of your time.

-Excel is a powerful solution for many tasks, but a CMMS can improve how your organization operates every day to bring a new level of efficiency everywhere you and your teams work.
+Excel is a powerful solution for many tasks, but CMMS software can improve how your organization operates every day to bring a new level of efficiency everywhere you and your teams work.
 Think of all you can do, the time you can save, and the headaches you can eliminate, and consider a CMMS today.